SergioCzPz/node-typescript-template/README.md

 This will execute `dist/app.js`

 ## Considerations

+- It's necessary to create a test file to make a commit, you can delete `npm test` from `.husky/pre-commit` file and not run any test.

 - Feel free to modify `.prettierrc`, you could also find [more configurations](https://prettier.io/docs/precommit) to format your code and pre-commit hook